Sharpening our Blades (Ghratos RP)

 Although everyone had been rather amicable before, now was the time to discuss the true matter of them arriving at Pontentium.
 The Champion.

 Someone- The Duke of Tolaro, a Xhaasan duchy, spoke up at this.
 “But this means that the Artifacts have been real this entire time?
-I was under the assumption that it was a legend.”
+I was under the assumption that they were a legend.”

 “Fact devolves into legend when people no longer remember the sources, Duke Alos,” she said.

-Caes himself was also surprised- it was said that these weapons were forged by the God of sun and the Goddess of nature themselves- to reward their subjects for their union, and to celebrate the decisive of the Dark Ages that plagued Ghratos only 40 years prior to unification.
+Caes himself was also surprised- it was said that these weapons were forged by The Sun and the Goddess of nature themselves- to reward their subjects for their union, and to celebrate the decisive of the Dark Ages that plagued Ghratos some centuries until unification.
 Caes wondered if that part of the legend held true.
 Still, there were clearly more pressing matters.

 “And if any one of you still doubts the existence of these objects, see them for yourselves.” in this precise moment, the servants seen leaving the room before came back, and Caes could hardly believe his eyes.